RoknuzzamanRokon/global_hotel_mapping/README.md

     This is used for mapping first-time data vervotech mapping to global mapping table.

-### Go to 'find_id' repository and genarate id details for follow database, Here if try to 'grnconnect' hotel.
-Follow below stap:
+### Go to 'find_id' repository and generate id details for follow database, Here try to 'grnconnect' hotel.
+Follow the below steps:
    ```sh
      vim get_supplier_hotel_id_list.py
    ```
    edit 2nd last line this section 'supplier = "grnconnet"'.
-Here give example for grnconnect supplier.
+Here is an example of grnconnect supplier.

-### Then go to 'for_supplier' repository and run code as you needed for uploaded data.
+### Then go to 'for_supplier' repository and run the code as you need for uploaded data.

     ```sh
     python goglobal_data_insert_into_GHM.py